 The relevant system operator shall ensure that the required information can be submitted by third parties on behalf of the power-generating facility owner.

-2. The relevant system operator shall specify the content of the installation document, which shall have at least the following information:
+2. The regulatory authority shall specify the content of the installation document used in the member state, which shall have at least the following information: